saxani/CG-214/README.md

 <h3>Resources</h3>

 Tutorials and readings will be posted on weekly class notes.
 There is no official textbook for this class.
 Students interested in text book resources should consider <a href="http://www.htmlandcssbook.com/" target="_blank">this HTML & CSS book</a> and <a href="http://www.htmlandcssbook.com/" target="_blank">this JavaScript and JQuery</a> book.
+Also you can consult Mozilla documentation or w3schools (Mozilla is better at keeping up to date documentation, w3school is sometimes easier to find).

 <h3>Computer Labs</h3>